brianoursler1/Project-1-Azure-Cloud/README.md

 - "hosts:" - This needs to be changed to the group hosting the ELK stack
 - "remote_user:" - This needs to be changed to the remote user specified in the ansible.cfg file
-- # Use apt module - The "name:" field needs to be changed to "docker.io".
-The "state:" field needs to be changed to present
+- Install docker.io - The "name:" field needs to be changed to "docker.io".
+The "state:" field needs to be changed to "present".
-- #
+- Install python3-pip - The "name:" field needs to be changed to "python3-pip".
+The "state:" field needs to be changed to "present".
+- Install Docker - The "name:" field needs to be changed to "docker".
+The "state:" field needs to be changed to "present".
+- Use more memory - The "name: field needs to be changed to "vm.max_map_count".
+The "value:" field needs to be changed to '262144'.
+The "state:" field needs to be changed to "present".
+The "restart_policy:" field needs to be changed to "always",
+- Published_Ports - We need to add the following mappings.
+5601:5601, 9200:9200 5044:5044,
+- Enable Service on boot - "name:" field needs to be changed to "docker".
+The "enabled:" field needs to be changed to "yes",

 Here is a sample of how the install-elk,yml file looks like after configuration